Advancing from Radiology Tech to Healthcare Administrator

 Debbi Lehner: We are filmists these days.
 Everything is electronic, so you have the ability to view images online.
 They are electronically sent between facilities.
 It is just really wonderful.
 There is no more lost film.

 That means instead of old-style X-rays, everything is digital.
 Any doctor in the hospital system can view an X-ray, even though the patient and the doctor might be on different campuses.
 It is just one of the many amazing technological advances Debbi Lehner has seen since beginning her medical career as a radiological tech at the age of 17.

 Debbi Lehner: I think it is very, very neat, the interaction between surgery and the various imaging components.
-It is fascinating to think that they are going to be doing an MRI on somebody at the same time they are doing brain surgery [Short Code Error: type value must be either online or ground].
+It is fascinating to think that they are going to be doing an MRI on somebody at the same time they are doing brain surgery [on the same person].
 The information that they are gaining from that is just phenomenal.

 Lehner eventually went on to get an advanced degree and moved into hospital administration, just as Hickey is planning to do

 Debbi Lehner: Radiology is one of the more extensive technologies in the hospital, so that is a logical progression, to be more on the management side.

 Both Hickey and Lehner see the sky is the limit for someone who is interested in radiological technology.
 While both of these women have chosen to pursue master’s [degrees], a radiographer with a bachelor’s can look forward to a challenging and varied career.